-With a focus – even on this site – that is biased to the new car and truck market, it’s easy to overlook used car sales.
+With a focus – even on this site – that is biased to the new car and truck market, it’s easy to overlook used car sales, especially with the extra work involved in the form of car history checks and background ownership history reports.
 In an annual market of 50 million cars, trucks and SUV sales, the used vehicle market represents fully two-thirds of that 50 million.
 And while a lot of that activity – especially among older cars and trucks – is one private individual selling to another private individual, a big driver of the retail side of the used car business is the used car auction.

 Like FCA’s civilian Jeep, Manheim has been doing this since the end of World War II.
 And while the company’s media conference here didn’t give us an in-depth look into the company’s 70+ year history, things must have been interesting in 1945, with automobile plants not yet converted to peacetime production, and those cars still crawling around doing so on 4-year old tires.
 Today, Manheim throws an all-new ballgame.